 Following is the day by day information of worshipping of five auspicious days of Deepawali:

 - Dhanteras (12th November 2020): There is a tradition of celebrating the Dhanteras two days before Diwali.
 This festival is celebrated on the Trayodashi of Krishna Paksha of Kartik month.
-Goddess Lakshmi along with God of wealth “Lord Kubera” are worshiped this auspicious day.
+Goddess Lakshmi along with God of wealth “Lord Kubera” are worshipped on this auspicious day.
 It is believed that buying something on Dhanteras brings prosperity.
 In India, Gold is traditionally purchased along with silver, utensils, etc.

 - Chotti Diwali (13th November 2020): Chotti Diwali also known as Naraka Chaturdasi.
 There is believed that Goddess Kali and God Krishna destroy demon Narakasura on this day.

 - Laksmi Puja (14th November 2020): It falls on the new moon day Amavasya.
 This is the main day of Deepawali.
-Goddess Laksmi (a Goddess of wealth) is worshiped on this day in entire India.
+Goddess Laksmi (a Goddess of wealth) is worshipped on this day in entire India.
 People wake up early in the morning and clean their houses, take bath and worship their ancestors as well.
 As this is an Amavasya day, in some cases people also perform Shradh for their ancestors.
 After full day fasting (not necessary) people perform Laksmi Puja in the evening and break their fast.
 People distribute sweets and gifts this day as well.

 - Govardhan Puja (15th November 2020): Normally Govardhan Puja falls the next day of Diwali.
 Sometimes it also can come after a day gap.
 On this day Lord Krishna defeated God Indra.
 Govardhan Puja is also is known as Annakut Puja.
 On this day people offer food made by cereals to Lord Krishna.
 In Maharastra, Karnataka, and Tamilnadu, the same day is celebrated as Bali Pratipada or Bali Padva.
 The day is celebrated for a victory of Lord Vamana (incarnation of Lord Vishnu) over King Bali.
 It is believed, on this day Asura King Bali visits Patal Lok from Prithvi.
 The same day also observes as a Gujarati New Year.